-Workers’ comp, FMLA, short-term disability—it’s easy to get these terms mixed up, especially when you’re dealing with a health issue.
-Each program serves a different purpose, and understanding the distinctions is the first step to getting the support you need.
-This guide focuses specifically on short term disability Missouri, which is designed to replace a portion of your income when a non-work-related injury or illness keeps you from your job.
-We’ll break down exactly how it differs from other benefits, what medical conditions are covered, and what to do if your injury happened at work.
-Our goal is to clear up the confusion so you can confidently pursue the right benefits for your situation.
+Let’s clear up a common point of confusion: workers’ comp, FMLA, and short-term disability are not the same thing.
+Each program helps in a different way, and knowing which is which is the first step to getting the support you need.
+This guide focuses specifically on short term disability Missouri.
+It’s a benefit designed to replace a portion of your income when a non-work-related injury or illness keeps you from your job.
+We’ll cover how it differs from other benefits, what conditions qualify, and what to do if your injury happened at work.

 Key Takeaways